deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## My Triangle

+First problem I see is that we don;t want to enforce the number of each kind of test, it depends on our application and the exact circumstances.
+Of course we don't want to limit ourselves to say 100 unit tests and 5 ui tests just so we maintain a fictional ratio or a set number of each kind of test.
+So it's a guideline, not an overall test strategy.

 Over many projects and many opportunities to try this over and over again, I have my own version of this triangle.
+I have two kinds of tests, 1 dev focused, fast, targetting specific qualities of the code so that we have huge confidence in it.
+The kinds of tests you want to run each time you commit your code to source control.

+Second, tests that indicate how releaseable the product is.
+Does it hang together?
+Is it of sufficient quality.
+BDD and acceptance kinds of tests are good candidates here.
+I've done this with Selenium but not yet gone that far with cypress (not felt the need).

 I hope it's now clear why my talk is now testing at both ends of the triangle (but not the middle).